elastic/rally/docs/install.rst

 A JDK is required on all machines where you want to launch Elasticsearch.
 If you use Rally just as a load generator, no JDK is required.

 We recommend to use Oracle JDK but you are free to use OpenJDK as well.
-For details on how to install a JDK, please see your operating system's documentation pages.
+For details on how to install a JDK check your operating system's documentation pages.

 .. note::